AllergictoCrustaceans/techtonica-assignments/OOPinJS/README.md

-Disclaimer:  I do not own the content of the background video on this GitHub repo.
+DISLCLAIMER:  I do not own the content of the background video on this GitHub repo.
 I am using 2 minutes and 18 seconds of video from YouTuber Jiri in fair use to showcase my Object-Oriented Programming (OOP) webpage project.

 Built and tested with: jQuery, Bootstrap, Jasmine.js

+Bugs that need fixing:
+- Clear radial buttons after "Add Event to User" button click.
+- Remove "Events Added" under the User Table when no user has events added.

+Future Features:
+- Search bar to filter through Events and Users

 Below are gifs showcasing the functionalities of my OOP project.

-Features include:
+Current features include:

 - Adding Users to the Users’ List
 ![](AddUser.gif)